AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/electronically-sign-a-document.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Electronically Sign a Document
+# Electronically Signing a Document

+Learn how easy it is to sign a document sent to you with Adobe Sign.

 >[!VIDEO](https://video.tv.adobe.com/v/17360?hidetitle=true)